tonishka/tp/docs/DeveloperGuide.md

 #### 5.7.1 Design Considerations

-The important design decisions made for `update` command are the same as design decisions made for `meet` command above,
+The important design decisions made for `update` command are the same as design decisions made for `meet` command above.
-namely: **Aspect: Specifying the domain of meeting time** and **Aspect: Specifying the domain of meeting attendees**.
+Meetings updated using the `update` command are subject to the same constraints as if they were added directly using the `meet` command.

 --------------------------------------------------------------------------------------------------------------------